t-sharing/slack-ai-summary/README.md

 1. **Summarize today's messages across Slack channels**
    - Use the `/summary-today #channel` slash command to summarize all messages in a channel from today
-   - The bot fetches messages, generates a summary, and posts it to the channel
+   - The bot fetches messages based on the user's timezone, generating a summary and posting it to the channel

 2. **Summarize thread conversations and individual messages**
    - Use the "Summarize this thread" message shortcut on any message